 Acorns vs Betterment vs Wealthfront

-However, if you can afford to put aside $100 per month, Betterment only charges .35%/year on accounts with less than $10,000, amounting to a fee of mere cents per month while you are building up your portfolio.
+Betterment only charges .25% per year for its baseline price tier, amounting to a fee of mere cents per month while you are building up your portfolio.

-Acorns is positioned as the best choice for millennials looking to dip their toes into the waters of investing, but this doesn’t mean it’s the best choice for you.
-If you can’t afford to put at least $100 per month into an investment account, consider putting that money into a savings account instead.
+Acorns is positioned as the best choice for many millennials looking to dip their toes into the waters of investing, but this doesn’t mean it’s the best choice for you.
+If you can’t afford to fork over $500 right now and start your journey toward full-fledged investing, you might consider putting some money into a savings account instead.
 A high yield savings account is usually free and will allow you to grow small amounts of money over time.
-Once you’ve reached a self-imposed threshold–either reaching Weathfront’s $5000 minimum or a point in your life where you can afford to put aside $100 per month–you can revisit the idea of putting that money in an investment portfolio instead.
+Once you’ve reached a self-imposed threshold–either reaching Weathfront’s $500 minimum or some other savings goal–you can revisit the idea of putting that money in an investment portfolio instead.

 *Note that none of this takes into account the money you already have in your account, slowly (or quickly) growing (or shrinking) because of market changes.
 If your portfolio grows a few bucks and Acorns reinvests it, that effectively adds to your monthly contribution.
 However, until your portfolio grows to be thousands of dollars, your portfolio growth is unlikely to make a noticeable difference to your bottom line month over month.